 -

-A: Traditionally, the best man speaks last, following the Father of the Bride and the Maid of Honor, usually during or after the wedding breakfast/dinner.
+Traditionally, the best man speaks last (the “headliner”), following the Father of the Bride and the Maid of Honor.
+This usually happens after dinner but before the First Dance.

 At Pelazzio, we’ve seen thousands of toasts in our elegant Houston ballrooms.
 From professional audio-visual setups to ensure every guest hears your jokes, to expert coordinators who keep the reception on schedule, we provide the perfect stage for your “Best Man” moment.